captbaritone/jordaneldredge.com/programmer/index.md

 - AJAX
 - jQuery
 - AngularJS

-## Backend Technologies

-- Linux (Ubuntu/CentOS)
-- Apache
-- Light system administration
+- Backbone

 ## Work

-Take a look at my [GitHub](https://github.com/captbaritone) for a sample of some of my work.
+Take a look at my [GitHub](https://github.com/captbaritone) for a sample of my work.

 ## Contact